ron2015schmitt/docker/README.md

 Each subdirectory holds a different Dockerfile for various builds.

-The docker image is given the same name as the subdirectory housing the build file.
+During the build process, the docker image is given the same name as the subdirectory housing the build file.

 # Build command